It’s the year of the monkey!

 In the end, my way of feeling how many times had passed by experiencing the ‘moments’ rather than counting the seconds passing had resulted in the relativity of the past year, as I said at the beginning, it both flies and crawls for me.

-Ah, yet another year with nothing about the future figure out, but that’s alright I guess, tomorrow will still come, still indifferent all the same.
+Ah, yet another year with nothing about the future figured out, but that’s alright I guess, tomorrow will still come, still indifferent all the same.

 Happy Lunar New Year!!! 🙂